rhempel/fixitinfirmware/posts/next-steps-for-jira-requirements-and-tests.rst

    project for test executions because that's typically a lot of data and often makes sense to be separated by product or even project.

 #.
-In the Requirements project, got to the Project Settings and then to the
+In the Requirements project, go to the Project Settings and then to the
    Xray Settings.
 Under the Test Coverage tab, move the 4 Requirement Types to the Coverable Issue Types.
 This is needed to allow the Xray Test Coverage report to work.